Who can come for a meal?

 Who comes to the Soup Kitchen?

-Some of our guests are homeless, some are isolated and value the friendship of others, some are struggling with health issues and addictions, and some need support through a period of crisis.
+Some of our guests are experiencing homelessness, some are experiencing isolation and value the friendship of others, some are experiencing health issues and addictions, and some need support through a period of crisis.
 Many people enjoy coming for dinner here, and find it a great way to catch up with friends, but often we don’t know why people come.

 Is everyone who comes here homeless?